Input hypothesis: Difficulties using the monitor

 Due to these difficulties, Krashen recommends using the monitor at times when it does not interfere with communication, such as while writing.

 Natural order hypothesis

 The natural order hypothesis states that all learners acquire a language in roughly the same order.
-This order is not dependent on the ease with which a particular language feature can be taught; some features, such as third-person "-s" ("he runs") are easy to teach in a classroom setting, but are not typically acquired until the later stages of language acquisition.
+This order is not dependent on the ease with which a particular language feature can be taught; some features, such as third-person "-s" ("he runs") in English, are easy to teach in a classroom setting, but are not typically acquired until the later stages of language acquisition.
 This hypothesis was based on the morpheme studies by Dulay and Burt, which found that certain morphemes were predictably learned before others during the course of second-language acquisition.

 Affective filter hypothesis

 The affective filter is an impediment to learning or acquisition caused by negative emotional ("affective") responses to one's environment.
 It is a hypothesis of second-language acquisition theory, and a field of interest in educational psychology and general education.

 According to the affective filter hypothesis, certain emotions, such as anxiety, self-doubt, and mere boredom interfere with the process of acquiring a second language.
 They function as a filter between the speaker and the listener that reduces the amount of language input the listener is able to understand.
 These negative emotions prevent efficient processing of the language input.
 The hypothesis further states that the blockage can be reduced by sparking interest, providing low-anxiety environments, and bolstering the learner's self-esteem.